 Some would argue that newspapers are dying, at least in print form, but in the transition to e-books and online editions, they're also blending with the Internet medium.
 People who read newspapers tend to be older, so if you've got an article on healthcare costs it will probably go over better than a review of the latest video game.
 With opportunity shrinking, many people turn to online blogs to get their message across rather than shelling out for newspaper space.

 Plenty of people still listen to the radio, either while driving in their cars or while at work, so messages sent over the radio can reach a surprising number of people - especially since most radio stations now stream live over the Internet as well as broadcasting normally.
-Radio ads tend to be for local businesses - it is an excellent way to reach a regional audience, and may be just the right mix of professional image and local feel for a service business like a home inspector.
-Local HouseMaster franchisee Richard Golumbia has used radio ads with good success in his service area of Calgary.
+Radio ads tend to be for local businesses - it is an excellent way to reach a regional audience, and may be just the right mix of professional image and local feel for a business like a training specialist, Essential Communications for example.
+All can use radio ads with good success in finding new clients within their communities.

 All of that being said, sometimes the most successful campaigns are the ones that buck the trend, break out of the box or to be more specific, use a traditional medium in a new way that takes the best attributes of that format and turns them to the advantage of the specific advertiser.
 So even though each medium has its pros and cons, and has a way of impacting your message, that doesn't mean you can't bend the rules once in a while.